huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_topic.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the SMN topic resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new SMN Topic resource.
+Changing this parameter will create a new resource.

-* `name` - (Required, String, ForceNew) The name of the topic to be created.
+* `name` - (Required, String, ForceNew) Specifies the name of the topic to be created.
+The name can contains of 1 to 255 characters and must start with a letter or digit, and can only contain letters, digits, underscores (_), and hyphens (-).
+  Changing this parameter will create a new resource.

-* `display_name` - (Optional, String) Topic display name, which is presented as the name of the email sender in an email message.
+* `display_name` - (Optional, String) Specifies the topic display name, which is presented as the name of the email sender in an email message.
+The name can contains of 0 to 192 characters.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the SMN Topic, Value 0 indicates the default enterprise project.
 Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the tags of the SMN topic, key/value pair format.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - The resource ID.
+The value is the topic urn.

 * `topic_urn` - Resource identifier of a topic, which is unique.